IBM/chopstix/docs/workflow.md

    regenerate the microbenchmark using the  MPTs and detailed memory access pattern.

-The rest of the decoument provides details on each of the steps.
+The rest of the document provides details on each of the steps.

-## Bechmark profiling
+## Benchmark profiling

 The initial profiling of the benchmark is done using performance counters.
 Depending on the performance counter being sampled, the definition of **_hottest_**